Automattic/jetpack/projects/plugins/boost/tests/e2e/README.md

 * Make sure you built Jetpack Boost first. `pnpm install && pnpx jetpack build plugin/boost` in the monorepo root directory should walk you through it.
 You can also refer to the Jetpack Boost [documentation](../../docs/DEVELOPEMENT_GUIDE.md) in how to build Jetpack Boost.
 * Run ``pnpm install` from the Jetpack Boost 2e2 tests directory.
 This command will copy the [default config file](../../../jetpack/tests/e2e/config/default.js) from Jetpack plugin e2e framework into the Jetpack Boost config file as `local.js`.
 This file is not committed in the repo and allows avoiding duplication of configuration committed in repo.

-Jetpack Boost E2E tests also relies on an encrypted configuration file, which is included in the Jetpack plugin e2e tests config folder repo as [`encrypted.enc`](../../../jetpack/tests/e2e/config/encrypted.enc).
+Jetpack Boost E2E tests also rely on an encrypted configuration file, which is included in the Jetpack plugin e2e tests config folder repo as [`encrypted.enc`](../../../jetpack/tests/e2e/config/encrypted.enc).
 To be able to run tests - that file should be decrypted first.

 To decrypt the config file (a8c only):